List of Jeopardy! contestants: David Madden

-David Madden (born June 13, 1981) won the fourth-highest number of games on Jeopardy! in non-tournament gameplay, winning 19 games and $432,400 between July 5 and September 19, 2005.
+David Madden won the fourth-highest number of games on Jeopardy! in non-tournament gameplay, winning 19 games and $432,400 between July 5 and September 19, 2005.
 As of April 2019, Madden ranked fourth in consecutive game wins (James Holzhauer, Julia Collins, and Ken Jennings) and also fifth in dollar winnings from regular games (Jennings, Holzhauer, Matt Amodio, and Jason Zuffranieri).
 In the 2006 Tournament of Champions, Madden won his first match (defeating the eventual winner of the Tournament, Michael Falk), but failed to win his second-round match, taking home a consolation prize of $10,000 and bringing his total to $442,400.
 Madden was invited to take part in 2014's Battle of the Decades Jeopardy! event, but declined to participate due to contractual issues.
-However, he was again invited and able to take part in its 2019 All-Star Games tournament, featuring 18 past champions.
-Madden was the seventh out of twelve picks in the All-Star Games Draft in September 2018, thus becoming a member of "Team Brad" along with his former Princeton University Quiz Bowl teammate Larissa Kelly, the 6th pick in the draft.
+However, he was invited and able to take part in its 2019 All-Star Games tournament, featuring 18 past champions.
+Madden was the seventh out of 12 picks in the All-Star Games Draft in September 2018, thus becoming a member of "Team Brad" along with his former Princeton University Quiz Bowl teammate Larissa Kelly, the 6th pick in the draft.
 Team Brad won its first-round match and in the final episode, airing on March 5, 2019, won the All-Star Games Tournament grand prize of $1,000,000, which was split between the three team members.
 After Madden's share of the prize was received, his all-time Jeopardy! earnings totaled $775,733.33, which as of March 2019 ranked third all-time behind Rutter and Jennings.

+Victoria Groce

+Victoria Groce defeated 19-day winner David Madden in 2005 and returned to Jeopardy! in 2024, winning the Jeopardy!
+Invitational Tournament and Jeopardy!
+Masters.

 Larissa Kelly

-Larissa Kelly (born February 10, 1980) won a total of $222,597 over six games and $1,000 third place consolation prize in her seventh game, with her last appearance airing May 28, 2008.
+Larissa Kelly won a total of $222,597 over six games and $1,000 third place consolation prize in her seventh game, with her last appearance airing May 28, 2008.
 At the time of her run on the program, Kelly was the highest-winning female contestant and ranked fifth in all-time in Jeopardy! earnings (excluding tournament winnings).

 In addition to previously being the highest-winning female contestant in regular play, Kelly broke Ken Jennings's record for most money won in five days by winning $179,797.
 Kelly is also the third-highest-winning female contestant in any single game in Jeopardy!s history, as her $45,200 performance trails Maria Wenglinsky, who won $46,600 on November 1, 2005, and Emma Boettcher, who won $46,801 on June 3, 2019, after upsetting long-running champion James Holzhauer.

 Kelly's husband and sister were also contestants.
 Her husband fell to Jennings and her sister to Aaron Schroeder, the victors being later finalists in the 2009 Tournament of Champions.
 She appeared again in the 2019 Jeopardy!
 All-Star Games team tournament with Madden on Rutter's winning team.